New year resolution is tough.

 But… it was a lot of fun doing a presentation on Airbnb.
 I spent half a day doing my own research confirming the HST impact on the sale of Airbnb.
 Most importantly, I enjoyed doing the research and learning something new.

-She was telling the crowd that she provided nice salt and pepper, Keurig coffee machine and the Sand Bend Beach Pass in the past season and got a great review.
+She was telling the crowd that she provided nice salt and pepper, a Keurig coffee maker that uses supplies from a reputable coffee distributor, and the Sand Bend Beach Pass in the past season, and got a great review.

-The crowd laughed at this visitor’s comment, but you wouldn’t have known the big impact this small addition of olive oil would have on her tax situation. 😉
+The crowd laughed at this visitor’s comment, but you wouldn’t have known the big impact this small addition of olive oil would have on her tax situation. ðŸ˜‰

 In Canada, if you operate a hotel, you’re providing a service, not rental income.